Mat2801/Project-1-Iconic-Car-Meet/README.md

 a welcoming feeling.

 This websites users are intrested in iconic cars and locations of iconic car meets as well as get a little bit of information regarding the car meets and who runs them.
-The site owners goal is to provide a webpage that allows users to read a reliable source of information regard iconic car meets e.g
+The site owners goal is to provide a webpage that allows users to read a reliable source of information regard iconic car meets e.g (location, time, date).
-(location, time, date) and information on rules and regulations in place during car meets.

 - Home page, the user lands on this page and can see an image of a huge car show, with a small message which is linked to the location section.
 - For users intrested in who organises these car meets they can read short information on the home page or can head to the about us page for